Skip to product information

 Habitat: rich woodlands and other moist, low places with some shade, also found in wetter spots such as marshes, stream and river banks, swamps, and pond edges

 More: The flowers of T. pubescens are attractive to a variety of pollinators.
 Mostly dioecious, but sometimes male and female flowers occur on the same plant.
 The lacy blue-green foliage is very pretty.
 The plant provides cover for small mammals, amphibians, and birds.
 Larval host for, (among others), the Canadian Owlet Moth, Calyptra canadensis, the Straight-lined Looper, Pseudeva purpurigera, the Pink-patched Looper, Eosphoropteryx thyatroides, and the Hitched Arches, Melanchra adjuncta, all native to Maine.
 Will self-sow if happy with the situation.
+Has been used medicinally.
+The leaves have been used to flavor fish.
+I will be testing it out as a cut flower and foliage.

 Image credits: Van Berkum Nursery; illustration from Wikimedia Commons